 These brake pads are noisier than the other options on this list.
 But in our opinion, it’s a small price to pay for great brakes.

 Best Use: Motorsport

 Brake Dust: Low

-Made from a mix of high-durability ceramic and metallic fibers, ceramic brake pads are a popular choice despite their heavy price.
+Made from a mix of high-durability ceramic and metallic fibers, this type of brake pad is a popular choice despite the high price that ceramic pads cost.
 They serve a very specific purpose and that is high-performance fade-free braking.